Post-SCOTUS Staff Training Best Practices and Logistics

 They conduct pre-season training for new admission officers in August before they hit the road.

-Legal counsel provides aggregate data on racial status to staff.
+Legal counsel provides aggregate data on race to staff.

 All training is held in person but it is recorded.
 Part-time reader training is exclusively virtual.